sc2-pulse/reveal-sc2-opponent/README.md

 * `Limit`(3) Opponent suggestion limit

 ### Misc parameters
+* `Race` The race you will be playing, lower case.
+Overrides auto detected race from SC2 Pulse.
+Useful if you want to change an account/region/race but don't want to wait for SC2 Pulse to catch up.
 * `Test` Test mode for devs.
 Replaces your name with a barcode and allows you to test the script in a custom/vs ai game.